scalastuff/scalaleafs/HowDoesItCompare.md

 # ...to Lift?

 It's no secret that ScalaLeafs was heavily inspired by Liftweb.
 There are templates, binding, CSS selectors, wiring, closures in sessions.
 I was really charmed by Lift's approach.
-In general, I found Lift quite large, trying to support every use case, making things quite incomprehesible at times.
+In general, however, I found Lift quite large, trying to support every use case, making things quite incomprehesible at times.

 But it's the little things I had trouble with.
 Like the flickering of the initial rendering of a wired page.
 Or unexpected behaviours when using wiring.
 Or trying to change the order of post-page javascript commands.
 Or the order in which fields are updated in a form post.
 I seemed to hit a lot of exceptions.
 I found myself writing layers on top of Lift to the point I decided I might just as well write my own framework.
 How hard can it be?
 Well, it is hard and a lot of work.
 But I hope I've succeeded.

-Lift's view-first approach was abandoned.
-Request handling is more transparent, the framework stays out of the way where it doesn't have anything to add.
+There are a few areas where a different design choices were made.
+Lift's view-first approach was abandoned for example.
 Because ScalaLeafs is built from the ground up with things like CSS and wiring in mind, you may find it more concise and consistent.

 # ...to Play?